Honors Carolina Team

 Director of Curriculum, Recruitment, and Operations

 Jason Clemmons leads the Honors Carolina staff and supervises all aspects of the program and the Johnston Center’s daily operations.
-In 2019, he established Honors Carolina PRIDE to support LGBTQ+ students in the program.
+He also serves on the College of Arts & Sciences Dean’s Diversity Advisory Committee, acts as executive assistant for the Alpha of North Carolina chapter of Phi Beta Kappa, facilitates the Dunlevie Honors Colloquium each spring, and leads the Honors Carolina PRIDE group.
 Jason holds a bachelor’s degree in English from Carolina.

 Anne Collins